De Palm Island in Aruba

 It’s been a while since we’ve been able to go snorkeling.
 Before having kids, we would go snorkeling and scuba diving whenever we visited a tropical island.
 But it can be quite challenging to get in the water when you have kids.
 We have to take turns going in the water, so boat trips are not ideal.

-There’s a reef just off the shores of De Palm Island so it’s a great spot for short snorkeling sessions.
-One of us would stay on the beach with the boys while the other would go for a snorkel.
-It was a great set-up that is super convenient.
-We brought our own goggles and snorkel tube with us, but all of the snorkel equipment is included (fins, goggles, snorkel tube).
+There’s a reef just off the shores of the island, making it an ideal spot for short snorkeling sessions.
+It’s a great set-up that is super convenient.
+We brought our own goggles and snorkel with us, but all snorkel equipment is included (fins, goggles, snorkel tube).

 Everyone that snorkels must wear a lightweight personal flotation device (life vest) that is provided by the staff.
 There are life guards at the facility.